joecullin/aoc2021/journal.md

 # Misc notes & thoughts.

 ---
+## Day 8

+Playing catch-up after 2 sick days, I decided up front that I would settle for ugly-but-working.

+That turned out to be a good choice.
+I worked it out segment by segment with giant if statements, and got it on the first shot.

+---
 ## Day 7

 I was worried part 2 might turn out to be too slow for brute force.